 It is good to start teaching this skill by showing what a complete sentence looks like.
 It starts with a capital letter and ends with a punctuation mark.
 Coming up with a list of when to use capital letters is a good idea.
 Be sure to hang the list somewhere in the room so students can refer to it when needed.

-When they have had enough practice correcting sentences, they can start correcting short paragraphs.
+When they have had enough practice correcting sentences, students can start correcting short paragraphs.
 They will develop the skill of seeing where one sentence ends and the next begins.

-The activities shown above are included in my Sentence Editing resource.
+Many of the activities shown above are included in my Sentence Editing/Correcting Worksheets & Activities resource.

 I am also working on a growing bundle of Correct the Sentences Worksheets for each month of the year!
 See it here: